Hi, I'm Tom, and I'm the author of this project.

 With Keepmark, I want you to feel the freedom that comes with keeping your privacy and at the same time give you the easiest possible access to your documents.
 In some aspects I already succeed in doing this in others not yet, but I am constantly working on the next versions of the Keepmark.

-You can split your documents to repositories.
+You can split your documents to many workspaces.
 Bills?
 Work?
 Projects?
 You can define your own context of work.

 You can save to inbox all new documents that appear during your work day.